fpellizz/faxkup_oracle_linux/README.md

 ### Simple script to backup schemas from Oracle DB and save them on aws S3 ###

 * Quick summary
-This is a simple bash script, who gets a list of Oracle schemas and backup them (using datapump), then tar and gzip every dumpfile and finally push the archive (or the archives) on an aws S3 bucket.
+This is a simple bash script, who get a list of Oracle schemas and backup them (using datapump), then tar and gzip every dumpfile and finally push the archive (or the archives) on an aws S3 bucket.
+Now it is possible to run a "prebackup" and a "postbackup" scripts.
+With these scripts you can perrform any action before and after the oracle "core" backup.

-* Version 1.0
+* Version 1.1

 ### Dependencies ###